JeffHoogland/eccess/README.md

 A GUI tool written in Python and Elementary for common Unix System Commands

+TODO:
+ Add support for setting day/year in addition to time to eCcess's date section

 Requires:
  EFL 1.7.5 and Python EFL and Elementary Bindings (from SVN for best results) expect and gksudo bash commands